amirrezavazifeh/Snapshot-Hyperspectral-Imaging-Neural-Field/README.md

-# Snapshot Hyperspectral Imaging via Compressive Sensing and Implicit Neural Representation
+# Snapshot Hyperspectral Imaging via Implicit Neural Representation

 This repository contains the implementation of our method for **snapshot hyperspectral image reconstruction** using **implicit neural representations**, presented in: